pyReef-model/RADWave/src/docs/usage.rst

 .. note::
     This function relies mostly on Pandas (library) and writes the processed dataset to file that can be later used to access more efficiently altimeter information.

-In case where the *processingAltimeterData* function has already been executed, one can load directly the processed data from the created CSV file in a more efficient way by running the :code:`readingAltimeterData` function as follow:
+In case where the *processAltimeterData* function has already been executed, one can load directly the processed data from the created CSV file in a more efficient way by running the :code:`readAltimeterData` function as follow:

 .. code-block:: python

-  wa.readingAltimeterData(saveCSV = 'altimeterData.csv')
+  wa.readAltimeterData(saveCSV = 'altimeterData.csv')